zackmdavis/Less_Wrong_Drafts/said_scrap.md

  • Speak the Truth, Even if Your Voice Trembles

 tasks to publication—
-_ edit draft!!
+- edit draft!!
 _ Justis feedback
-_ ask Robert M. about de-listing stats and major versions _ solicit amicus curiæ comments
+_ ask Robert M. about de-listing stats and major versions _ recusal request to Vaniver and D. Kokotajlo
+_ solicit amicus curiæ comments
 _ war comments
-_ assurance from Vaniver and D. Kokotajlo
 _ Twitter capsule thread

 amicus curiae lobbying—
+_ jimmy
+_ Anna
 _ Ben
-_ Anna
 _ Jessica
+-----
+_ Sting
-_ Steven Kaas?
+_ Steven Kaas
-_ jimmy
 _ Nesov
------
 _ Wei Dai
 _ niplav

 angles to work in—
+_ people who are driven off by criticism are game theoretic blackmail (fits in "Fortitude is a rationalist skill") _ pre-empt "Well would you prefer no moderation" strawman: I approved of https://www.greaterwrong.com/posts/wmkgRsz6MaZsZqLLZ/this-is-a-dating-ad/comment/9Cj6r2Ndnw7cmggKa
+_ the complaint was about not performing enough kindness and curiosity (https://www.lesswrong.com/posts/y7AcBDWsBsbojQufK/said-achmiz-s-shortform?commentId=wmTdbTZJyudWAmNkz), but the reason he asks so many questions is precisely because he doesn't think being more curious works (https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/3FQAZCRgw762fPctZ)
 _ mention reptuation management more
-_ pre-empt "Well would you prefer no moderation" strawman: I approved of https://www.greaterwrong.com/posts/wmkgRsz6MaZsZqLLZ/this-is-a-dating-ad/comment/9Cj6r2Ndnw7cmggKa
 _ the recursive angle
-_ cite Gordon's kindness and curiosity as another example of the bad guys _ just disagreeing would be fine; the punishment is specifically for evading critcism on the grounds of social punishment, the engineer who only relates to social punishment
+_ just disagreeing would be fine; the punishment is specifically for evading critcism on the grounds of social punishment, the engineer who only relates to social punishment
 _ law school
 _ sunwillrise was originally on the other side: https://www.greaterwrong.com/posts/sCWe5RRvSHQMccd2Q/i-would-have-shit-in-that-alley-too/comment/tyZiGNA29rBiqfRPw and https://www.greaterwrong.com/posts/y7AcBDWsBsbojQufK/said-achmiz-s-shortform/comment/ygYcErShDo6Bvn5bN